Contributing Gear Editor

 Breathability

 Fleeces are a great pick for active outdoor activities thanks to their breathability.
-Because fleece jackets allow some breathability throughout, they work best a mid-layer.
-In general, lightweight fleece jackets are more breathable than heavy fleeces.
+Because fleece jackets allow some breathability throughout, they work best as midlayer.
+In general, lightweight fleece jackets are more breathable than heavy fleece.
+The North Face FutureFleece Full-Zip Hoodie takes fleece breathability to uncharted territory, and we love it for high-output activities.
 Consider whether your priority is warmth or breathability before purchasing.

 a woman sitting on a branch at the beach wearing a fleece